top of page

 HCL-Logo.png

-While HCLTech does not have the market share of a Kyndryl or Atos in Belgium, they have a small number of clients who are top names within their industry.
-Not bogged down with legacy datacenters or a large ageing local workforce they have a public cloud first mentality which we don’t often see with all providers.
-They have an agreement with Proximus’ Enterprise Business Unit to focus on the small and mid tier market for the provision of hybrid cloud services.
+HCLTech offers comprehensive cloud migration, cloud operations and cloud native development capabilities.
+While they don’t have the market share of the leaders in BeLux, they have a small number of clients who are top names within their industry.
+They have a public cloud first mindset.
+They have an agreement with Proximus’ Enterprise Business Unit to focus on the small and mid-tier market for the provision of hybrid cloud services.
+This year they had a client satisfaction score of 3.83 (up from 3.43 last year) and sit within the Strong Contenders category.

 Main Sectors